site2site/shareveillance/presentation.md

 Kirk Finkel, Leo Shaw, Christina Badal

+###Shareveillance addresses the Studio-X-to-Web relationship, focusing on the representation of self in the digital realm and the uneasy tension between curation, exposure, automation, and control.

+###This program connects the ‘real world’ Studio-X with a new web presence based on a seamless collage of real-time video feeds of key focal points activated by a small-scale “Internet of Things.”
+It exploits the web’s ability to create new adjacencies by collapsing space and time while harnessing the use of cameras, printers, and sensor technology to playfully ground the digital in the ephemeral, sensual spatial realm.
+Studio-X reveals itself more fully—its people, its moments both exciting and mundane, the hidden process of making, and the incidental nature of the everyday—but does so through a responsive and more finely grained system of expression.

+> Scenario: A web visitor watching a lecture video feed scans an audience member wearing a QR code included on his thermal-printed ticket.
+She finds out he is a friend of a friend and tweets at him about the event.
+She sees him look at his phone and tweet back.
+The in-house “News” feed—now with a large pile of Thursday’s items curled below—is alerted of the #Studio-X tag and adds these to its printer queue.
+The web visitor pans over her screen to see her tweets rendered on paper as part of the ever-growing Studio-X Archive Spool.

+###In this way, Shareveillance blurs the line between ‘real world’ and ‘web world’ content and confuses the normative offline-online data flows and representations.
+By stitching together disparate views into an ‘impossible’ collage space and activating its contents through unfamiliar digital/analog interactions, Shareveillance constructs a  new reality that is simultaneously flattened and spatial, automated and haptic.
+The initial phase consists of three main feed components: 'Sandbo-x' in elevation, 'What's Going On?' in plan, and 'Xavatar' in perspective.

+##Components

 ##Xavatar

 ###Xavatar activates the standard "bio" webpage by linking tagged Studio-X residents to their online representation.

 ###Tagging Studio-X residents is the first step towards creating an experimental Studio-X scale "Internet of Things."
 Using an active RFID tracking system, people can be followed in real-time, allowing for their presence or absence and location on-site to be communicated directly to the web.
 Additionally,  tags are embedded with individual bios automatically updated with information on current projects.
-These tags are represented visually on the Studio-X website via an overhead plan view video stream: residents tracked on camera become "clickable" tags much like locations on Google Maps.
+These tags are represented visually on the Studio-X website via an perspectival corner view video stream: residents tracked on camera become "clickable" tags much like locations on Google Maps.
 A connected component might play on the standard bio page of static photos and blurbs with resident avatars appearing and disappearing as their real world counterparts enter and exit Studio-X. Xavatar gives website users a direct and dynamic engagement with Studio-X residents, one which moves away from the flatness and artificiality of curated social media by making digital representation passively reflect the subtle fluctuations of daily use.

 * ![Xavatar 1](https://raw.github.com/site2site/shareveillance/master/images/S2S-Xavatar-1.png)
 * ![Xavatar 2](https://raw.github.com/site2site/shareveillance/master/images/S2S-Xavatar-2.png)